 - It has the least favorable rating on cost (~\$1.1-1.4 billion), acres of new right-of-way (4,138-4,900 acres) and length (62 miles). - It has the least favorable rating in most environmental impact categories.
-Key unfavorable rating categories include relocations (187-214), agricultural land (1,465-1,857 acres), bat maternity colonies and hibernacula (1,418-1,603 acres of Indiana bat, respectively), forests (1,994-2,311 acres and 18 blocks of core forest), floodplains (957-1,092 acres), karst (87 features) and wetlands (98-111 acres).
+Key unfavorable rating categories include relocations (187-214), agricultural land (1,465-1,857 acres), Indiana bat maternity areas (1,418-1,603 acres), northern long-eared bat maternity areas (841-954 acres), northern long-eared bat hibernacula areas (651-712 acres), forests (1,994-2,311 acres and 18 blocks of core forest), floodplains (957-1,092 acres), karst (87 features) and wetlands (98-111 acres).

-Alternative M's high cost and high impacts to many resources resulted in its being removed from further consideration.
+Alternative M's high cost and high impacts to many resources resulted in its being not selected.
 Several resource agencies expressed their opposition to Alternatives M and O because of their overall high impacts.
-The U.S. Army Corps of Engineers stated in its April 15, 2020 comment letter on the Screening of Alternatives package that it did not believe either Alternative M or O could satisfy the requirements to select the Least Environmentally Damaging Practicable Alternative (LEDPA), as required under the Section 404(b)(1) guidelines.
+The U.S. Army Corps of Engineers stated in its April 15, 2020 comment letter on the Screening of Alternatives package that it did not believe either Alternative M or O could satisfy the requirements to select the Least Environmentally Damaging Practicable Alternative (LEDPA), as required under the Section 404(b)(1) guidelines (40 CFR 230).
 This letter cited these alternatives' impacts to forest, floodplains and karst in addition to their impacts to streams and wetlands.
+As a result, the agency would not likely be able to authorize Clean Water Act Section 404 permits for the construction of this alternative.
+Without these permits, the project cannot proceed.